 This is a capital grant received by the Council, which will be allocated to the district councils for funding Disabled Facilities Grants to individuals.
 The allocation to individual district councils will be by mutual agreement, via a working group involving members of all eight district councils and the county council.

-1.6 Uncommitted funds
+1.6 Finance and Project support